 French paintings are among the best represented in the Louvre Museum.
-Complemented by the Musée d'Orsay and its fabulous collection of 19th century French impressionist artists, the Louvre Museum displays the world's most beautiful and complete collection of paintings by French artists up to the 19th century anywhere in the world.
+Complemented by Musée d'Orsay and its fabulous collection of Claude Monet and other French impressionist artists, the Louvre Museum displays the world's most beautiful and complete collection of paintings by French artists up to the 19th century anywhere in the world.
 Louvre Museum facts.

 "I am the true vine and my Father is the winemaker"